SoftCircuits/CsvParser/Temp.md

 }
 ```

-Note in the example above where the code that writes the data calls `CsvDataWriter.WriteHeaders()`.
+It is important to note in the above example where the code that writes the data calls `CsvDataWriter.WriteHeaders()`.
+This writes a row with the name of each column.
+The code that reads the data calls `CsvDataReader.ReadHeaders()` to read that header data.
+Because the argument to `CsvDataReader.ReadHeaders()` is `true`, this tells the code to use the header data to figure out how to map the columns in the rest of the file.
+For example, maybe the columns are in a different order, or maybe one of the columns is excluded.
+Interpreting the column headers allows the code above correctly.

+In addition